 New Caledonia has some of the most beautiful lagoons in the world, so it would be very frustrating not to be able to enjoy them.
 I would not consider travelling there without my snorkel and mask, so put these ones on your New Caledonia packing list!
 Not sure how to choose your snorkelling gear?
 Check out this article full of tips!

-Fins are too bulky to make it to my packing list.
+Fins are often too bulky to make it to my packing list.
 Most of the time, the snorkelling spots were shallow without current and fins weren’t necessary for good swimmers.
-They’re part of the safety gear so if you are not a confident swimmer or not willing to cancel a snorkelling session if there is current, you should consider bringing fins.
+They’re part of the safety gear, so if you are not a confident swimmer or not willing to cancel a snorkelling session if there is current, you should absolutely consider bringing fins.
 Mouli, on Ouvea Island, was the only place where we couldn’t snorkel without fins, but we were able to rent them at the nearby resort.
-There are small fins that aren’t too bulky and would fit in a suitcase.
+We’ve since invested in small fins that aren’t too bulky and would fit in a suitcase: Aqualung Storm (barefoot) or Scubapro GO Sport (with boots and more power).

 The islands of New Caledonia look like paradise, and the underwater world is as beautiful.
 I recommend learning a few tips about underwater photography before going there.